 9. Try out spot instances

-The cost benefits here are potentially immense, as Spot Instances happen to even be cheaper than Reserved Instances.
+The cost benefits here are potentially immense, as Spot Instances happen to be even cheaper than Reserved Instances.
 According to Amazon, you could purchase them for up to 90% less than their On-Demand counterparts.

 If you choose to proceed, you’ll notice that Spot Instances come as unused EC2 instances.
 The only problem is, in the event such an instance is required at an on-demand rate, you’ll only get a two minutes notice to migrate your workloads.